sahuparas2805200-cpu/ecommerce-sales-analysis-sql/README.md

 Jaipur

+Business Use
+This analysis can support:

+Geographic marketing

+Customer acquisition

+Logistics planning

+Regional business strategies

+📸 Result
 2. 👥 Customer Order Frequency
+Business Question
+How frequently do customers place orders?

-Grouped customers according to the number of orders they placed to understand purchasing-frequency patterns.
+Customers are grouped according to the number of orders they have placed.

-This helps identify:
+This helps understand different purchasing-frequency patterns, such as:

 One-time customers

+Occasional customers

 Repeat customers

 Frequent buyers

+Business Use
+The results can support:

+Customer retention strategies

-Customer engagement patterns
+Customer segmentation

+Loyalty programs

+Engagement analysis

 3. 💰 Product Revenue Analysis

-Analyzed products based on their average purchase quantity and total revenue.
+Business Question
+Which products combine purchase frequency with strong revenue?

+Products are analyzed using:

+Average purchase quantity

+Total revenue

+Product-level sales information

-Products with an average purchase quantity of approximately 2 units were evaluated to understand how purchase volume relates to revenue generation.
+Products with an average purchase quantity of 2 units are compared based on their total revenue.

-Business Use:
+Business Use
+This analysis helps with:

 Product performance monitoring

-Revenue optimization
+Revenue analysis

+Product strategy

 Identifying potentially valuable products

 4. 🏷️ Category-Level Customer Reach
+Business Question
+Which product categories attract the largest number of unique customers?

-Calculated the number of unique customers purchasing from each product category using COUNT(DISTINCT ...).
+The analysis calculates the number of unique customers purchasing from each product category using:

-This analysis helps understand which categories have broader customer reach.
+COUNT(DISTINCT customer_id)

-Business Use:
+Business Use
+This can help understand:

-Category strategy
+Category popularity

-Customer segmentation
+Customer reach

 Cross-selling opportunities

+Category-level strategy

+📸 Result
 5. 📈 Month-over-Month Sales Analysis
+Business Question
+How is sales performance changing month over month?

-Calculated monthly total sales and compared each month with the previous month using the LAG() window function.
+Monthly sales are calculated and compared with the previous month using the LAG() window function.

-The analysis calculates month-over-month percentage change to identify:

-Sales growth
+Analysis Includes
+Monthly total sales

+Previous month's sales

+Month-over-month sales change

-Sales decline
+Percentage growth or decline

-Changing monthly performance

-Potential seasonal patterns

 SQL Techniques Used
-LAG()
-CTE
-SUM()
+WITH monthly_sales AS (...)

+LAG(total_sales) OVER (
-GROUP BY
+    ORDER BY sales_month
-Date Functions
-Percentage Calculations
+)

+Business Use
+This analysis can support:

+Sales performance monitoring

+Trend analysis

+Seasonal analysis

+Business planning

+📸 Result
 6. 🛍️ Product Purchase Frequency
+Business Question

-Identified products with the highest purchase frequency based on the number of order-detail records.
+Which products have the highest purchase frequency?

+Products are analyzed based on the number of times they appear in order-detail records.

-This provides insight into products that are purchased frequently across transactions.
+This identifies products that are frequently purchased across transactions.

-Business Use:
+Business Use
+The results can support:

 Inventory planning

 Product monitoring

+Stock management

 Promotional planning

 7. 📅 Top Sales Months
+Business Question
+Which months generate the highest sales?

-Analyzed monthly sales totals to identify the months generating the highest sales volume.
+Monthly sales totals are calculated and ranked to identify the months with the highest sales volume.

+Business Use
-This can help businesses understand periods of higher demand and support:
+This analysis can support:

 Inventory planning

 Promotional campaigns

-Sales forecasting
+Sales planning

 Resource allocation

+Demand analysis

 🧠 SQL Concepts Demonstrated
 This project demonstrates practical use of the following MySQL concepts:

+Basic SQL
 SELECT

 WHERE